Employee Professional Development Plan: How to Create One

 • Where can I turn for advice and support?

-Step one: Think about the goals you want to achieve and list them on paper.
+Step one: Think about and list goals.

 • Specific instead of broad